 Baldwin was a Fleming from Boelare, Flanders and was son of Stephen, Baron of Boelare.
 He came to England in 1105 when he was granted the Lordship of Montgomery by Henry I King of England in marriage with Sybil de Falaise.
 Sybil was the illegitimate daughter of Henry.

-The language of Flanders was Dutch so he would have been Baldwin van Boelare (Baldwin of Boelare).
+Baldwin would have spoken one of the Flemish dialects, akin to Dutch, so he would have been Baldwin van Boelare (Baldwin of Boelare).
 The Normans however spoke French so to them he was Baldwin de Boulers.
 He is recorded as several other phonetic variations on this such as Baldwin de Boullers, de Bollers or de Bullers.